- The Definition of Abandon Call Rate for Inbound Calls

 3. Offer a Callback

-Another way to reduce the ACR in your call center is to offer a callback option to your customers.
+Another way to reduce the abandon rates in your call center is to offer a callback option to your customers.
 Voiptime Cloud call center has an IVR callback feature that allows your customers to request a callback if they prefer not to wait in the queue.
 It will increase your customer satisfaction and give your agents an opportunity not to lose a single request.

 4. Adjust Schedules and Add More Agents